sagarc03/frello/README.md

 # Development

+Its recomended to set up docker, and use docker-compose workflow suggests below for your developement process.
+It is the fastest way to set up.

 ## Local

 The project is manged using [poetry](https://python-poetry.org/).
 Instruction to install and setup poetry can be found [here](https://python-poetry.org/docs/master/#installation).
 The application also uses [postgres](https://www.postgresql.org/) as its primary database and [mailhog](https://github.com/mailhog/MailHog) as email client during developement.
 You can manage the config from the `config` module.